-Through a collaborative approach with Evergreen Brickworks and Friends of the Pan Am Path (FOPAP), and curatorial efforts by International Street Artist, Emmanuel Jarus, we build upon our unique abilities to transform public space through meaningful community engagement.
+In a collaborative approach with Evergreen and Friends of the Pan Am Path (FOPAP), and curatorial efforts by International Street Artist, Emmanuel Jarus, we endeavour to build upon our unique abilities to transform public landscapes into thriving community spaces.

 ABOUT EVERGREEN BRICK WORKS

-Since 1991, we’ve been facilitating change.
+Since 1991, Evergreen has been facilitating change.
 Working with other city builders to convene, collaborate and catalyze ideas into action.
-Our teams connect with many stakeholders to lead with a mindset focused on solutions.
-We collaborate to develop innovative ideas and catalyze change by testing solutions, developing prototypes and scaling projects.
+Their teams connect with many stakeholders to lead with a mindset focused on solutions.
+They collaborate to develop innovative ideas and catalyze change by testing solutions, developing prototypes and scaling projects.

-Through our award-winning suite of programs, we have actively engaged Canadians in creating and sustaining healthy urban environments in our schools, our public spaces, in housing and transit systems, and communities themselves.
+Through their award-winning suite of programs, they have actively engaged Canadians in creating and sustaining healthy urban environments in schools, public spaces, in housing and transit systems, and communities themselves.